kgururaj/GenomicsDB_wiki/Compiling-GenomicsDB.md

     On MacOSX systems, OpenMP is disabled by default during compilation.

-* _For executables_:  If you wish to produce any of the executables provided by GenomicsDB, an MPI compiler, library and runtime (we have tested with reasonably new versions of OpenMPI, MPICH and MVAPICH2).
-If you wish to only build the combined TileDB/GenomicsDB library, an MPI compiler is not needed.
+* _For executables_:  If you wish to produce any of the executables provided by GenomicsDB, an MPI compiler, library and runtime are required.
+We have tested with reasonably new versions of OpenMPI, MPICH and MVAPICH2.
+If you wish to only build the combined TileDB/GenomicsDB shared library and the Java jar (see below), an MPI compiler is not needed.
 * _For importing CSV files_: If you wish to import [[CSV data into TileDB|Importing-CSVs-into-GenomicsDB]], then you need [libcsv](https://sourceforge.net/projects/libcsv/).
 You also need to pass special flags while invoking make (see below).